Bidding & Estimating

 This article illustrates why every building you bid on must be analyzed individually, and why you simply can't plug numbers into a formula to come up with a price that is reflective of the job itself.
 We will do this by comparing 2 office buildings, each with a total of 30,000 square feet, and each cleaned 5 days per week.
 I think you'll be amazed at the two completely different prices that must be charged with two building of the same size. keep reading

-This is a 6-CD Set filled with documents that you can use to create Standard Operating Procedures (SOP) for your cleaning company.
+This is a downloadable zip file filled with documents that you can use to create Standard Operating Procedures (SOP) for your cleaning company.
 You can also use the documents to qualify for CIMS Certification.
 You also receive a BONUS One Year Membership to The Janitorial Store with purchase.
 Active members will receive an extra year added onto their membership. keep reading

 If you've been in the cleaning industry for a while, you probably have a pretty good idea how many employees it will take to clean a particular building.
 But using an educated guess is not always accurate, especially in recent years where cleaning specifications are more customized to each building. keep reading